iipeace/guider/README.md

 Input command as bellow to make guider lighter and faster
 $ make

-Then bytecode object (guider.pyc) and library (libguider.so) are created those are able to be used by launcher (guider)
+Then bytecode(guider.pyc) and library(libguider.so) are created,
+Those objects are able to be used by launcher script(guider)
 ```